Removing walls while renovating brought light into one couple’s new kitchen

 The weekend before demolition day, our contractor came by to finalize things.
 “I’m so nervous,” I admitted.

 The builders and carpenters of our design-build firm are true craftspeople.
-The care with which they handled each task was notable: the perfectly mitered corners, laying the floor with precision to get the coloring and the wood’s natural imperfections just so, and cleaning up at the end of each day.
+The care with which they handled each task was notable.
+They produced perfectly mitered corners, laid the floor with precision, and cleaned up at the end of each day.
 We felt like we were in good hands the entire way through.
 I’d notice an imperfection, and before I could say anything, they had fixed it.
 Truly top-notch workmanship.
 They were so thoughtful about the space that it made our decision to stay in the apartment throughout the renovation easy.
 “Just think of it like camping,” Joshua said one night as we dined in our bedroom.

 KITCHEN RESOURCES.
 Engineered White Oak 5” floor planks: Somerset Floors.
 Cabinets: custom.
 Open shelving: custom.
 Contemporary Metal Pull 8160 cabinet hardware: Richelieu.
 Jefferey Alexander Satin Nickel Sonoma Square cabinet knob, #431SN: Pulls Direct.
-Brooklyn CT 4403 Quartz countertops: Citiquartz.
+Brooklyn CT 4403 Quartz countertops: CitiQuartz.
 Recycled glass tile backsplash: TileBar.
 23” Single Basin Undermount sink: Vigo Industries.
 Pull-down spray faucet: Hansgrohe.
 30” gas range: Frigidaire.
 Refrigerator: Maytag.
 24” Bar-handle dishwasher: Bosch.
 Morland wall sconce: Savoy House.
-Modern Ceiling Light with White Glass and Satin Nickel Finish, #441250: Design Classics Lighting.
 George Kovacs fabric wall sconce: Lumens.
 Phoenix barstools, floor lamp, #271806: CB2.